Military doctrine: Key concepts

 This doctrine remained in place until 1989–90, when President George H. W. Bush ordered the "Base Force" study which forecast a substantial cut in the military budget, an end to the Soviet Union's global threat, and the possible beginning of new regional threats.
 In 1993, President Bill Clinton ordered a "Bottom-Up Review", based on which a strategy called "win-hold-win" was declared—enough forces to win one war while holding off the enemy in another conflict, then moving on to win it after the first war is over.
 The final draft was changed to read that the United States must be able to win two "major regional conflicts" simultaneously.

 The current strategic doctrine, which Defense Secretary Donald Rumsfeld issued in his Quadrennial Defense Review of early 2001 (before the 9/11 attacks), is a package of U.S. military requirements known as 1-4-2-1.
 The first 1 refers to defending the US homeland.
 The 4 refers to deterring hostilities in four key regions of the world.
 The 2 means the US armed forces must have the strength to win swiftly in two near-simultaneous conflicts in those regions.
 The final 1 means that the US forces must win one of those conflicts "decisively".

 The general policy objectives are to (1) assure allies and friends; (2) dissuade future military competition, (3) deter threats and coercion against U.S. interests, and (4) if deterrence fails, decisively defeat any adversary.

-United States Department of Defense
+United States Department of War

-The Department of Defense publishes Joint Publications which state all-services doctrine.
+The Department of War publishes Joint Publications which state all-services doctrine.
 The current basic doctrinal publication is Joint Publication 3-0, "Doctrine for Joint Operations".